HelenPritchard/queer-motto-api/README.md

 * networks of pleasure,
 * launch relentless attacks.

-ALL ACCUMULATED & QUE(E)RY IN REALTIME PROGRAMATICALLY.
+ALL ACCUMULATED & QUE(E)RRied IN REALTIME PROGRAMATICALLY.

 Thank you; have a nice day!